Minnesota State Story

 Participant Eligibility To be eligible for the National DPP lifestyle change program, Medicaid beneficiaries must have a diagnosis of prediabetes by a qualified physician, i.e., a person who is licensed to provide health services within the scope of his or her profession under Minnesota Statutes, 147.
 For purposes of this section, a physician means a licensed Doctor of Medicine or Osteopathy.

-Lifestyle Coaches A lifestyle coach may be a licensed health professional, a CHW, or an unlicensed individual trained in the CDC curriculum.
+Lifestyle Coaches A Lifestyle Coach may be a licensed health professional, a CHW, or an unlicensed individual trained in the CDC curriculum.
 Minnesota CHWs are trained health educators who have received a valid certificate by completing a statewide 14-credit CHW curriculum at one of seven schools that offer the certificate program.

 Eligible Providers An organization must have pending, preliminary*, or full CDC recognition from the Diabetes Prevention Recognition Program (DPRP) to provide the National DPP lifestyle change program to Medicaid beneficiaries.